supaglue-labs/supaglue/docs/docs/connectors/salesforce.md

 ### Third-party provider information

-Supaglue interfaces with the Salesforce async Bulk 2 API using the jsForce client.
+Supaglue interfaces with the Salesforce async Bulk 2.0 API using the JSforce client.

 ### Common Model sync frequencies